 Time to Count My Staycation Blessings

 My husband and daughters convinced me to go on a mini staycation this past weekend.
 We live within driving distance of Banff and Lake Louise.
 It is currently SnowDays at Banff and the Magic Ice Festival at Lake Louise.
 We have lived in Alberta, Canada for nearly 12 years now, but have never gone to visit Lake Louise with our daughters even though it is only a 2-hour drive for us.
 For some reason, whenever it’s suggested to go do something near us with the kids that will have some cost to it, I get plagued by ‘there’s always next year-itis!’

 It is time for me to lighten things up a bit after my emotional post last week.
 One of the things I love about working with kids is that they always manage to teach me.
 Prior to this past week, I had already known that there are an incredible amount of words that don’t follow the reading rules in the English language.
 What I didn’t know is how much this would be thrown in my face in the middle of my lessons with one particular small group of students that tend to ask questions (which is fantastic, BTW).
-It was a week of hilarity on the reading front proving to me, once again, that ONLY teaching phonetic rules and phonics is NOT enough to develop a reader.
+It was a week of hilarity on the reading front proving to me, once again, that ONLY teaching phonics and phonetic rules is NOT enough to develop a reader.